radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 Select a log level from the drop-down list in the Log Settings section.
 For details on available log levels, see Chapter 1.
 The default log level for this log is OFF.

-><span style="color:red">**IMPORTANT NOTE – to log Certificate Revocation error messages when accessing ADAP using mutual authentication, set the log level to DEBUG from the Main Control Panel -> Zookeeper tab by navigating to radiantone/v2/<cluster_name>/config/logging/log4j2-vds.json and updating the “Loggers” section with the information shown below.**
+>[!warning] to log Certificate Revocation error messages when accessing ADAP using mutual authentication, set the log level to DEBUG from the Main Control Panel -> Zookeeper tab by navigating to radiantone/v2/<cluster_name>/config/logging/log4j2-vds.json and updating the “Loggers” section with the information shown below.

 ```json
 "loggers" : {